guhilling/annotation-literal-generator/README.md

 ```

-That's quite some code where You would just like to create an instance of an annotation.
+That's quite some code where you would just like to create an instance of an annotation.

 ## Solution

 This library provides an annotation processor that generates the annotation literals for
-You!
-It's only necessary to include the library into you java project as follows
+you!
+It's only necessary to include the library into your java project as follows
 (see also the integration-tests project):

 ```xml